WielkiZielonyMelon/covid-19/README.md

 # covid-19
-Some statistics regarding infection of covid-19 in Poland with some tools that extract/plot data
+Some statistics regarding infection of covid-19 in Poland with some tools that extract/plot data.

+NOTE: This project will not be developed anymore.
+I just wanted to get some basic skills in page parsing and plotting data.

 ## Instalation
 1. Create virtual environment